European Studies in a Global Perspective

 Project Leader: Prof. Dr. Ralph Weber

 These new global realities of European Studies have thus far been largely neglected in the scholarly community.
-To put it into a nutshell: there is hence a lot of European Studies, but very little study of European Studies.
-The result is not just a meta-theoretical or academic concern, which it is also, since it is at least a practically missed opportunity in terms of missing out on learning more about Europe by simply ignoring existing scholarship.
-But, philosophically, it might constitute a case of epistemic injustice, and lend itself to a discussion in the contexts of lingering Eurocentrism, Postcolonialism and Global Knowledge Production.
+Ignoring relevant sources of knowledge about Europe is more than a meta-theoretical or academic concern, but also a practically missed opportunity.
+Philosophically, it might constitute a case of epistemic injustice, and lend itself to a discussion in the contexts of lingering Eurocentrism, Postcolonialism and Global Knowledge Production.
 Moreover, it might be politically highly unwise for European policy-makers to ignore the knowledge base at the hands of their negotiation partners at the other end of the table, as practitioners of European Studies inform and advice the respective policy-makers in their home countries as to what Europe is all about.

 At a more intellectual level, these new global realities of European Studies might lead to changes in how we think of European Studies.
 Is it still - if it ever has indeed been - a privileged object of study that differs importantly from area studies?
 Or has it become an area study like African Studies or Latin American Studies?
-But "area studies" have been criticized heavily in recent decades and understanding European Studies as an area study would almost seem regressive in this respect.
+"Area studies" have been criticized heavily in recent decades and understanding European Studies as an area study would almost seem regressive.
 More recent re-conceptualizations of European Studies range from various regional approaches to Global Studies.
 Of course, there are also European Union Studies, which is globally in any case a more realistic label if one follows the money funding the various institutions.
-Yet, given the fact that European Studies has become a major instrument for the European Union, should we understand it more in terms of public diplomacy than in terms of an academic discipline?
-What would be an appropriate way of understanding the study of Europe in a manner that would not simply give in to the priority of political and economic power, but also not ignore it?
 Here, our guiding conceptualization follows a relational approach, which would advocate a change away from European Studies understood in a container view to European Global Studies.

 The project is committed towards keeping an open eye towards the status of research about Europe outside of Europe.
 On the one hand, there is a risk of unduly culturalizing and othering European Studies outside of Europe as always only providing a view on Europe and never ascending to constituting proper academic research about Europe.
 On the other hand, the risk is to turn a blind eye towards economic, political and other interests that obviously drive European studies (its existence, promotion, funding and purpose) outside of Europe.
 Openness in this regard means to keep the possibility of one or the other risk in mind as a methodological check against bias and premature assessment.